-Transportation to, from and around The Dalles
+Transportation to and from The Dalles

-The LINK – Once you’re in The Dalles, use The LINK M-F for on-demand transit service.
-Rides must be arranged 24-hours in advance (541) 296-7595.
+- The LINK – Once you’re in The Dalles, there are two regular bus routes around the town.
+Dial-a-ride transit is also available when arranged in advance (541) 296-7595.

 One of the best and most scenic bike rides in Oregon links The Dalles and Hood River along the Historic Columbia River Highway.
 4.5 miles of this 26-mile route are car-free and include stunning river views and passage through two tunnels.